The Gray Area Of Seasonal Liability

 The plaintiff can also claim negligence if she can prove that the defendant was warned about a hazard, such as a large patch of ice on the steps leading into the business, but decided not to apply a de-icer.
 Proving negligence swings the burden of proof further onto the plaintiff, but means no liability for the plaintiff if she wins the case.

-Care in driving, walking and going about your daily routine is imperative during the Indiana winters.
-Exercise caution, but be prepared with the name of a personal injury attorney.
-You never known when you find yourself caught within the gray areas of Indiana’s winter-related liability law.
+Care in driving, walking and going about your daily routine is imperative during Indiana's winter season.
+You should always exercise caution, but be ready to consult with an experienced South Bend personal injury attorney if you are injured in an accident.
+You never known when you find yourself caught within the gray areas of Indiana’s premises liability law.